Solving time-fractional differential equation via rational approximation: Introduction

 The paper is structured as follows.
-In Section~\ref{sec:Preliminaries}, we bring in the necessary definitions and formulations and provide some preliminary results.
-In Section~\ref{sec:RA}, we discuss the rational approximation of the spectrum of the fractional kernel.
-In Section~\ref{sec:EA}, we analyze the associated approximation error.
-In Section~\ref{sec:Scheme}, we suggest numerical schemes based on the discretization of the modal ODE system and discuss their accuracy and stability.
-Finally, in Section~\ref{sec:Examples}, we illustrate the performance of the newly introduced schemes numerically.
-In particular, in Subsection~\ref{sec:Linear}, we consider a linear time-fractional heat equation in 1D with known analytical solution to show the convergence rate.
-In the second numerical example in Subsection~\ref{sec:CahnHilliard}, the proposed scheme is applied to a non-linear time-fractional Cahn-Hilliard equation in 2D.
+In~\Cref{sec:Preliminaries}, we bring in the necessary definitions and formulations and provide some preliminary results.
+In~\Cref{sec:RA}, we discuss the rational approximation of the spectrum of the fractional kernel.
+In~\Cref{sec:EA}, we analyze the associated approximation error.
+In~\Cref{sec:Scheme}, we suggest numerical schemes based on the discretization of a modal ODE system and discuss their accuracy and stability.
+Finally, in~\Cref{sec:Examples}, we illustrate the performance of the newly introduced schemes numerically.
+In particular, in~\Cref{sec:Linear}, we consider a linear time-fractional heat equation in 1D with known analytical solution to show the convergence rate.
+In the second numerical example in~\Cref{sec:CahnHilliard}, the proposed scheme is applied to a non-linear time-fractional Cahn-Hilliard equation in~2D.